hamMUSings/BrowserShack/README.md

 ![BrowserShack About menu.](documantation_images/about.png)

-This has a link that brings you directly to this github repository and a link to open a tab with all the credits for 3rd party applications and images used in BrowserShack.For more detailed information visit my [github for the docker container.](https://github.com/hamMUSings/hfcondsgraph-plotly)
+This has a link that brings you directly to this github repository and a link to open a tab with all the credits for 3rd party applications and images used in BrowserShack.

 ### HF Conditions Module